ironvietman/fiberscore/README.md

 # Fiberscore

-the fiberScore algorithm is template-based detection method used to detect linear objects.
+The FiberScore algorithm is template-based detection method used to detect linear objects.
 It is mplemeted in MatLab as part of my masters thesis.
 This branch adds some image enhancements before applying the fiberscore algorithm.